18-Methoxycoronaridine

 18-Methoxycoronaridine (18-MC; developmental code name MM-110), also known as zolunicant (INN), is a derivative of ibogaine invented in 1996 by the research team around the pharmacologist Stanley D. Glick from the Albany Medical College and the chemists Upul K. Bandarage and Martin E. Kuehne from the University of Vermont.
-In animal studies it has proven to be effective at reducing self-administration of morphine, cocaine, methamphetamine, nicotine, and sucrose.
-It has also been shown to produce anorectic effects in obese rats, most likely due to the same actions on the reward system which underlie its anti-addictive effects against drug addiction.

-18-MC was in the early stages of human testing by the California-based drug development company Savant HWP before being acquired by MindMed, a Canadian pharmaceutical company.
-In 2002 the research team began raising funds for human trials, but were unable to secure the estimated $5 million needed.
-In 2010, Obiter Research, a chemical manufacturer in Champaign, Illinois, signed a patent license with Albany Medical College and the University of Vermont, allowing them the right to synthesize and market 18-MC and other congeners.
-In 2012 the National Institute on Drug Abuse gave a $6.5 million grant to Savant HWP for human trials.
-In 2017 it went into Phase-II trials in Brazil for treatment of Leishmaniasis at the Evandro Chagas Institute, but not for approval for use as a treatment for drug addiction.
-A phase 2a study of MM-110 treatment in patients experiencing opioid withdrawal happened in Q2 of 2022.
+18-MC was originally developed by Savant HWP and later acquired by MindMed in 2019 for development as a treatment for opioid use disorder.
+A Phase 1 trial in healthy volunteers was completed in 2022 with favorable safety and tolerability.
+Due to strategic reprioritization, MindMed discontinued active development of MM-110 in 2023 and has been seeking non-dilutive funding or partners to potentially restart the program; as of 2025 the program remains shelved.
+A separate Phase 2 trial in Brazil for cutaneous leishmaniasis (initiated 2017) has unknown status with no published results.

 Pharmacology

 18-MC is a α_{3}β_{4} nicotinic antagonist and, in contrast to ibogaine, has no affinity at the α_{4}β_{2} subtype nor at NMDA-channels nor at the serotonin transporter, and has significantly reduced affinity for sodium channels and for the σ receptor, but retains modest affinity for μ-opioid receptors where it acts as an agonist, and κ-opioid receptors.
 The sites of action in the brain include the medial habenula, interpeduncular nucleus, dorsolateral tegmentum and basolateral amygdala. (±)-18-MC competitively inhibits α9α10 nAChRs with potencies higher than that at α3β4 and α4β2 nAChRs and directly blocks Ca_{V}2.2.